-- Develop new systems that substantially increase selective waste collection (moving towards deposit, refund and return systems for packaging, door-to-door collection, payment for waste generation, etc.). - Make decisive advances towards the effective implementation of the circular economy, making the use of ecodesign concepts more widespread, the use of tax instruments and innovative public procurement practices. - 12.6 Encourage companies, especially large and transnational companies, to adopt sustainable practices and to integrate sustainability information into their reporting cycle.
+- Ensure the continuation of the downward trend in the generation of waste, setting new prevention and reduction targets that are ambitious and in line with those established in the European framework for policies on the circular economy, and which decouple the generation of waste from economic growth. - Develop new systems that substantially increase selective waste collection (moving towards deposit, refund and return systems for packaging, doorto-door collection, payment for waste generation, etc.). - Make decisive advances towards the effective implementation of the circular economy, make the use of ecodesign concepts more widespread, use of tax instruments and innovative public procurement practices.

+12.6 Encourage companies, especially large and transnational companies, to adopt sustainable practices and to integrate sustainability information into their reporting cycle.

 This target refers to companies building sustainability criteria into their practices and publishing sustainability reports, practices that fall under the heading of corporate social responsibility (CSR).
-CSR is defined as 'a concept whereby companies integrate social and environmental concerns in their business operations and in their interaction with their stakeholders - customers, suppliers, employees, investors, and the community in which they operate' on a voluntary basis494.
+CSR is defined as 'a concept whereby companies integrate social and environmental concerns in their business operations and in their interaction with their stakeholders - customers, suppliers, employees, investors, and the community in which they operate' on a voluntary basis.

-Catalan businesses have access to a Directory of CSR Experiences495, which lists companies that have published their good CSR practices and have been assessed by the Social Responsibility Commission of the Council for Labour Relations, whose members include representatives of trade unions, employers' associations and the Government of Catalonia in partnership with the CTESC.
-From 2014 there were 71 companies listed in the directory, most of which (43) have more than 250 employees.
+Catalan businesses have access to a Directory of CSR Experiencesw, which lists companies that have published their good CSR practices and have been assessed by the Social Responsibility Commission of the Council for Labour Relations, whose members include representatives of trade unions, employers' associations and the Government of Catalonia in partnership with the CTESC.
+In 2014 there were 71 companies listed in the Directory, most of which (43) have more than 250 employees.
 It is worth noting, however, that this is not an exhaustive list of all the reports published in Catalonia, and is therefore not sufficient for measuring the indicator proposed by the United Nations for this target (12.6.1 number of companies publishing sustainability reports).

-A range of public and private initiatives have been in place for a number of years to promote CSR in Catalonia.
-One of these is the RScat496 portal, developed by the Government of Catalonia, the Foment employers' federation, the Catalan association of SMEs (PIMEC) and the CCOO and UGT trade unions, to foster a culture of social responsibility and give companies, organisations, individuals and the government itself an on-line reference site.
+A range of public and private initiatives has been in place for a number of years to promote CSR in Catalonia.
+One of these is the RScatx portal, developed by the Government of Catalonia, the Foment employers' federation, the Catalan association of SMEs (PIMEC) and the CCOO and UGT trade unions, to foster a culture of social responsibility and give companies, organisations, individuals and the government itself an on-line reference site.